 7. Processed Meat

 Deli meats, hot dogs, sausages and more are full of nitrates, nitrites and other inflammatory compounds.
-When cooked at high temperatures cured meats can produce carcinogens.
+When cooked at high temperatures cured meats can produce carcinogens, making them one of the unhealthiest foods in America.

 Healthier Options: Look for all-natural, uncured nitrate, and nitrite-free meats.
 Also, if you’re grilling or heating your meats try to keep the temps low.